AxelTevell/Web-Scraper/README.md

 selenium and stores the data in a dataframe using pandas.
 After a bit of cleaning i stored the data in a database i created in sql.

-If you just want to play around with the data you can dowload the csv file "containing information about 399 different beers.
+If you just want to play around with the data you can dowload the csv file "Systemet_Öl.csv" containing information about 399 different beers.

 OBS!
 The text data will be in swedish since systembolaget is only operating in Sweden.